alpha-omega-foundation/research/README.md

 7. You look at analytics and report about how well your cluster is doing.
 8. End of phase 2.

+Based on how much money your investments and community pot has, you may recieve some funds back / have a free year of insurance.

 ## Alpha-Omega security model